Abd-el-Tif prize

-The Prix Abd-el-Tif (Abd-el-Tif prize) was a French art prize that was awarded annually from 1907–1961.
+The Prix Abd-el-Tif (Abd-el-Tif prize) was a French art prize that was awarded annually from 1907 to 1961.
 It was modelled on the Prix de Rome, a scholarship that enabled French artists to stay in Rome.

 The award was devised in 1907 by Léonce Bénédite, curator of the Museum of Luxembourg and Charles Jonnart, governor-general of French Algeria.
 The prize comprised a bursary and a year's free stay at the Villa Abd-el-Tif in Algiers, a state-owned institution for the study of Islamic art.
 Each year's prize winners were chosen by the Society of French Orientalist Painters.